israeldavidvm/database-auditor/README-EN.md

 Example: The word "table" does not end in "s" and does not end in "y" preceded by a consonant.
 Therefore, "s" is added, resulting in "mesas."
 Example (where the "-y" rule does NOT apply to "-ies"): The word "grey" does not end in "s" and ends in "ey" (vowel + y), so "s" is added, resulting in "greys" (following the default rule).

-5. Functional dependencies must be specified using the fully qualified attribute notation, which is given by
+5. In the .json files, every attribute must be referenced using the fully qualified attribute notation, which is given by

 ```
 <SingularReferencedTable>[_<ROLE>][_<Attribute>]